neilstuff/video-viz/README.md

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This is a simple Video Album - which can index each index using `ffmpeg2`.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

-A basic Electron-sloth application needs just these files:
+A basic Video Viz  application directory structure:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
+- `assets` - contains all javascript,css, and pug for the application.
+- `build` - contains the icons for windows and the mac versions.

+Files
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
-- `index.html` - A web page to render.
+- `index.pug` - A web page to render.
 This is the app's **renderer process**.

 You can learn more about each of these components within the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).